roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

+===

- ****** The Hard Body Clerk's New Beginning Ch.
-07 ****** bydlsloan© Waters knelt behind her and licked up and down her slit with his long tongue.
+Waters knelt behind her and licked up and down her slit with his long tongue.
 When he didn't come up for air for about a minute, everyone knew what his review would be.
 "As good as I've ever tasted," he confirmed, licking his lips.
 "She's as sweet as she is juicy."

  "Well, all I know is her ass is baked," Crisp said, "and I want to squeeze out another wad.
 So let's flip her over and play with those tits for a while."